jofmi/agentpy/docs/overview.rst

 Environments can contain agents just like the main model, and are useful if one wants to regard particular topologies for interaction or multiple environments that can hold seperate populations of agents.
-Agents can be moved between environments with the methods :func:`Agent.enter` and :func:`Agent.exit`.

-New environments can be created with :func:`Model.add_env`.
-Similar to agents, the attribute :attr:`envs` returns an :class:`EnvList` with special features to deal with groups of environments.
 There are three different types of environments:

-- :class:`Environment`, which simply contain agents without any topology.
 - :class:`Network`, in which agents can be connected via a networkx graph.
 - :class:`Grid`, in which agents occupy a position on a discrete x-dimensional space.
 - :class:`Space`, in which agents occupy a position on a continuous x-dimensional space.